 The University of Aberdeen's School of Psychology is the first to receive a departmental Athena SWAN Bronze Award

-An example of an initiative that helped the School meet the Bronze Award criteria was the establishment of a Family Conference Support Fund, which provides financial support for women and men with child caring responsibilities to attend conferences.
+An example of an initiative that helped the School meet the Bronze Award criteria was the establishment of a Family Conference Support Award, which provides financial support for women and men with child caring responsibilities to attend conferences.

 The School has also made a formal commitment to ensuring key meetings and events are held within core-business hours